DyversHands/www.DyversHands.com/GateWatch.md

 Finally, using the constraint of player questions to define other player's characters rather than player's creating their own characters was inspired by [A Penny for My Thoughts](https://www.evilhat.com/home/a-penny-for-my-thoughts/) (2009), and of course general improv "Yes, and…" practices.

 I play a lot of story games, so I'm sure there many other sources of inspiration that influenced this game, but these are the most important ones.

+More about the ludology behind this game in [Kickstarter Update #4: The Four Kinds of Cards](https://www.kickstarter.com/projects/christophera/gate-watcha-collaborative-storytelling-game-quickstarter/posts/2530730).

 ## Image Credits